sriramaleti9238/p0--foundation---BRMS---PROJECT/README.md

 The other choice is getting the details by entering the reservation ticket unique id.

-When user enter the unique id , if it matches all the details will be displayed on the screen other wise it will shows the details are not found.
+When user enter the unique id , if the unique id matches in the database then all the details will be displayed on the screen other wise it will shows the details are not found.